 The Camarillo white horse, originated from Sacramento, California dating back to 1912.

-A farmer purchased a 9-year-old stallion named Sulton at a fair in California and this led to breeding and becoming overall a new breed.
+A farmer purchased a 9-year-old stallion named Sulton at a fair in California and this led to breeding and becoming a new breed.

 Known for their bright white fur, these horses have a high variety of abilities including riding as well as use for parties, endurance riding, and parades.

 Having a refined and compact build these horses are very expressive with large eyes and laid-back shoulders.

 On average, these stallions can weigh anywhere between 1,000-1,250 pounds and have a height of 56-68 inches high!

 This rare horse breed is less than 100 years old and may have a higher price tag than others, ranging anywhere from $500 dollars to $150,000.

 This, of course, depends on training, family history, and gender, which are all common factors to many horse enthusiasts when deciding which to buy.

 They are a unique breed that comes from the 19th century holding up to high standards of friendliness, high alertness, and intelligence.